r4victor/tenthousandmeters/content/blog/python_bts_12.md

 and this call would work just as if one coroutine calls another.

 This solution requires some non-trivial logic in the event loop, and you may find it hard to understand.
 Don't worry.
-You don't need to.
+You don't have to.
 [PEP 380](https://www.python.org/dev/peps/pep-0380/) introduced a much more intuitive solution for implementing coroutines in Python 3.3.

 ## yield from